bdnorris/DES-340/lectures/lecture20-practical-layout.md

 ## Mixing percentages and standard units

-In RWD, we need to be flexible, so often, we'll want to describe our widths in percentages or vw's or other flexible units.
+In RWD, we need to be flexible, so often, we'll want to describe our widths in percentages, `VW`'s or other flexible units.
 However, we might also want to control our whitespace like margins and padding with inflexible, exact units.
 How can we mix them?

 ## The calc() function